Skip to main content

 • Phone: Call your carrier's billing department or contact their customer service for the phone number

 Carriers can experience delays processing your information when you've enrolled in a plan.
-If you're making your first premium payment to activate a plan (also called a "binder payment"), and your carrier says you aren't in their records, try making payment through Catch on your Health Plan page.
-You can also try waiting a few days.
+If you're making your first premium payment to activate a plan, and your carrier says you aren't in their records, try paying through Catch, or wait a few days and try through your carrier again.

 What happens if I pay late or miss a payment?